ninjablocks/ninja-sentinel/README.md

 # Ninja Sentinel Security Web Application

-This application was developed by [Ninja Blocks Inc](http://ninjablocks.com) to provide a working example of how to extend the platform.
-It is designed to be hosted in [Heroku](http://heroku.com) but has no specific dependency on it.
+This application was developed by [Ninja Blocks Inc](http://ninjablocks.com) to provide a working example of how to extend the platform it is designed to be hosted in [Heroku](http://heroku.com) but has no specific dependency on it.

 # Dependencies

 To spin up this service yourself you will require:

-* Email account, at the moment this is designed to use gmail.
+* Email account, at the moment this is designed to use sendgrid.
 * [Heroku](http://heroku.com) account
 * [Loggly](http://loggly.com) addon for heroku
 * [REDIS](http://redis.io) addon for heroku, we use [redistogo](http://redistogo.com/)